Qhax11/Shadow-Samurai-Showcase/README.md

 #### **1.2.3 Attack State**
 The UAttackStateBase is where the AI's offensive actions are managed.
 Once the AI has successfully positioned itself within a suitable range, this state takes over to execute a pre-selected attack ability.
 This state also handles the entire lifecycle of the attack, from activation to completion, ensuring a fluid and responsive combat experience.

-- OnEnter & Attack Execution: Upon entering the AttackState, the AI first calls StopMovementAbilities() to halt any ongoing movement.
+- <ins>OnEnter & Attack Execution:</ins> Upon entering the AttackState, the AI first calls StopMovementAbilities() to halt any ongoing movement.
 It then immediately calls SelectAndMakeAttack(), which attempts to activate the corresponding ability from the Gameplay Ability System (GAS).
 ```c++
 void UAttackStateBase::OnEnter_Implementation()
 {